How to Make a Payment with Canada Revenue Agency for Your Business

 Mailing Your Payment

 You can also mail your payment to the CRA.
-Send your cheque or money order (payable to the Receiver General), along with your remittance voucher to your local Tax Service Office.
+Send your cheque or money order (payable to the Receiver General for Canada), along with your remittance voucher to your local Tax Service Office.

 Note: Payment is considered received on the date CRA receives the cheque, not the postmark date.